joeotine/Maze_Project/README.md

 #### USAGE

-- Use up and down arrow keys to move farward and back
+- Use up and down arrow keys to move farward and back (keys W and S perform the same function)
-- Use right and left arrow keys to turn the camera around
+- Use right and left arrow keys to turn the camera around (keys A and D perform the same function)

 #### AUTHOR